jacobdonenfeld/homepage/_posts/2018-12-26-Making-of-a-bottle-in-a-bottle.md

 4. Method 2 and scoring the bottle.
 The acetone still wasn't hot enough so this wasn't effective.

-5. Scoring the bottle and butane torch.
+5. Scoring the bottle and propane torch.
 After heating up the score with a torch, dunking it in a bath of ice water.
 This cracked the bottle mostly along the score line.
 It was hard to keep the heat localized, so it usually ended up ruining either the top or bottom half of the bottle.

 I'll go into detail on the method that worked, method 5.
 Glass cutters look like the following.